IlyaKarakulin/PAC2/coco/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 52 images.
-Mmpos are annotated in YOLOv8 format.
+Mmpos are annotated in COCO format.

 The following pre-processing was applied to each image: